 A good chef’s knife is one of the most important tools to have in your kitchen.
 You’ll use this baby for just about every meal you make, from prepping vegetables to breaking down full chickens (you’ll get there eventually).

-This 8-inch variety from MOSFiATA is a good start: High-carbon steel (and a titanium coating) means this knife will get sharp and stay sharp, which you’ll soon realize is v. important.
+This 9-inch variety from Mercer is a good start: High carbon steel means this knife will get sharp and stay sharp, which you’ll soon realize is v. important.

-This little paring knife will prove its might and be surprisingly helpful when you’re prepping some of the smaller ingredients you’ll be cooking (try peeling garlic without it and you’ll see what we mean).
+This sweet little paring knife from J.A.
+Henckels may have only a 3-inch blade, but it will prove its might when you’re prepping smaller ingredients.
+(Try peeling garlic without it and you’ll see what we mean.)

-You can also sub in a good paring knife for more specialized tools like a peeler and a tomato stem scoop (yes, that exists, and it’s a complete waste of money).
+You can also sub in a good paring knife for a more specialized tool like a peeler or a tomato stem scoop (yes, that exists, and it’s a complete waste of money).

 The cutting board will become your prep station, where ingredients get sliced, diced, minced, and mashed to make your meal delicious.

-While plastic cutting boards have become more popular, we still like wood for its aesthetic and durability.
+While plastic cutting boards are popular for being dishwasher-safe, they’re prone to staining.
+We like wood for its aesthetics and durability.

-This Bamboo variety will get the job done.
-It’s big enough to provide plenty of room to work without being so massive that you have trouble stashing it away when you’re not on a chopping spree.
+This bamboo model will get the job done.
+It’s big enough to provide plenty of room to work but not so massive that you’ll have trouble stashing it away after a chopping spree.

-The small liquid collector running around the edges is handy for collecting runoff from cooked proteins as well.
+The small groove running around the edges is handy for collecting runoff from cooked proteins as well.

 Cast-iron skillet = cast-iron skillz.